 The AIFM Directive (as implemented by the UK AIFM Regime and the FCA Handbook) prescribes two methods of measuring and expressing leverage (as opposed to gearing) and requires disclosure of the maximum amount of "leverage" the Company might be subject to.
-The definition of leverage is wider than that of gearing and includes any method by which exposure is increased such as foreign currency holdings or purchasing derivatives.
+The definition of leverage is wider than that of gearing and includes exposures that are not considered to be gearing.

 Leverage according to these calculations is expressed as the ratio between the total exposure of the Company and its net asset value.
-If exposure was equal to its net asset value the leverage would still be circa 100% or lx net asset value.
+If exposure was equal to its net asset value the leverage would still be circa 100% or 1x net asset value.
 These calculations are stipulated by the Directive and do not always reflect the Investment Manager's view of risk.